royludo/cd2sbgnml/README.md

 Thanks to Nicolas, Laetitia, Henri, Choumouss and Julien for the everyday office mate support.

 And thanks to Olga Ivanova for this translation rule sheet that, in the end, definitely had a real part in this project.

+This work has received funding from the European Union Horizon 2020 research and innovation programme under grant agreement No 668858.